bottenderjs/bottenderjs.github.io/content/docs/Platforms-Telegram.md

 ---

 Telegram is a multi-platform instant messaging system.
 It treasures the security and privacy of the users.
 Furthermore, as a flexible platform, Telegram allows developers to create bots.
 Telegram launches lots of [bot APIs](https://core.telegram.org/bots/api) for third-party developers to build Telegram bots to serve their own needs in no time.
-This guide will focus on major concept of building a Telegram bot by Bottender.
+This guide will focus on the major concept of building a Telegram bot by Bottender.
 For more detail about Telegram bot, please check [Official Telegram Bot Introduction](https://core.telegram.org/bots).

 ## Requirements